DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-04-19-round-3-research-findings.md

 - Understanding the needs of providers and School Centred Teacher Training providers (SCITTs)
 - Further testing of more ‘complex’ journeys where there are multiple providers and a more significant number of mentors

-This research will take place post-go-live, from May 2024 onwards.
+This research will take place post private beta launch from May 2024 onwards.

 *[MAT]: multi-academy trust
 *[MATs]: multi-academy trusts